 Writing an effective scholarship essay

 Scholarship resources for undocumented students

 Scholarship organizations often request that applicants submit letters of recommendation.
-Typically, they ask for one to three letters that should be from faculty, community leaders, or employers.
+Typically, they ask for one to three letters from faculty, community leaders, or employers.
 Make sure you read the application thoroughly for the number of letters required and specific guidelines.
 For additional tips, please refer to our Letter of Recommendation Checklist.

-Scholarships are made possible through generous donations from individuals, families, organizations, businesses, and corporations.
+Scholarships are made possible through generous donations from individuals, foundations, community organizations, businesses, and corporations.
 Although not required, a thank you letter not only recognizes the value of the scholarship contribution but also encourages continued support for scholarship programs.
 For guidelines and tips for writing a thank you letter, please refer to our Thank you letter tips.

 Be careful of scholarship scams.
 For more information about avoiding scholarship scams, please refer to Tips for avoiding scholarship scams.